Circulating cardiovascular proteomic associations with genetics and disease

 Conclusions

-The results from this observational study provide evidence for ACE2 as a protective biomarker that is increased with a diagnosis of hypertension and diabetes.
+From a panel of circulating proteins, the results from this observational study provide evidence that ACE2 is causally associated with hypertension and diabetes.
 This suggests that ACE2 stimulation may provide additional protection from these cardiovascular diseases.
 This study provides an improved understanding of the circulating pathways depicting cardiovascular disease dynamics.